-Our effective tax rate for Fiscal 2013 was unfavorably impacted by permanent non-deductible tax items, including share-based payments and other permanent differences amounting to approximately \$82,000, and by the recording a valuation allowance against certain of our state net operating losses in the amount of \$188,000, net of federal benefit.
+Our effective tax rate for Fiscal 2013 was unfavorably impacted by permanent non-deductible tax items, including share-based payments and other permanent differences amounting to approximately \$82,000, and by the recording of a valuation allowance against certain of our state net operating losses in the amount of \$188,000, net of federal benefit.
 These unfavorable impacts were partially offset by the recognition of tax credits of approximately \$122,000 for research and development and hiring activities, and by approximately \$62,000 of tax benefit from non-taxable favorable fair value adjustments recognized for financial statement purposes.

-Our effective tax rate for Fiscal 2012 was favorably impacted by the recognition of approximately \$276,000 of previously unrecognized tax benefits during the year due to the expiration of statutes limitation in various jurisdictions, by the recognition of tax credits of approximately \$246,000 for research and development activities, and by approximately \$211,000 of tax benefit from non-taxable favorable fair value adjustments recognized for financial statement purposes.
+Our effective tax rate for Fiscal 2012 was favorably impacted by the recognition of approximately \$276,000 of previously unrecognized tax benefits during Fiscal 2012 due to the expiration of statutes limitation in various jurisdictions, by the recognition of tax credits of approximately \$246,000 for research and development activities, and by approximately \$211,000 of tax benefit from non-taxable favorable fair value adjustments recognized for financial statement purposes.
 These favorable impacts were partially offset by the impact of recognizing approximately \$466,000 of expense upon the expiration of a state net operating loss, net of federal benefit.
-Our effective tax rate for Fiscal 2011 was impacted unfavorably by a portion of the charge recorded for the impairment of goodwill, amounting to approximately \$2.2 million, for which there is no corresponding tax basis.
-This unfavorable impact was partially offset by the impact of the recognition of approximately \$327,000 of previously unrecognized tax benefits during the year due to expiration of certain federal and state statutes in various jurisdictions.